 - Europort and Midtown for proximity to financial and gaming offices

-- Marina Bay and Ocean Village for lifestyle appeal and waterfront premium
+- Marina Bay and Ocean Village for lifestyle appeal and waterfront premiums

 What to avoid:

-- Three-bedroom+ family properties have a smaller tenant pool and lower percentage yields
+- Three-bedroom-plus family properties have a smaller tenant pool and lower percentage yields

-- Properties above £800,000 sit in a thinner market with fewer buyers on exit
+- Properties above £800,000 sit in a thinner resale market with fewer buyers on exit

-- Anything requiring major structural work, as construction costs in Gibraltar are high due to the logistics of importing materials
+- Anything requiring major structural work, given elevated construction costs from import logistics

 For a full breakdown of current property prices across all districts, see the 2026 pricing guide on this site.